muzakker/Clinic-Management-System-A-Java-Swing-Based-Desktop-Application/README.md

 **Doctor**
 -	Can view his registered patient’s list

+# OOP and Java Concepts Used
+-	**Association:** Creating another class’s object in current class.
+-	**Swing Components:** Used many JComponents such as: JTextField, JButton, JTable etc.
+-	**Swing Containers:** Used JContainers such as JFrame, JPanel etc.

+# Tools Used
+-	IntelliJ IDEA - as development environment
+-	Xampp - as web server

 # Project Contributors
 1. Md.
 Muzakker Hossain (18-37801-2@student.aiub.edu)
 2. Ahsanul Haque Didar (18-37779-2@student.aiub.edu)